 Rule 5101:9-6-10 | State social services operating allocation.

-(A) The Ohio department of job and family services (ODJFS) issues the state social services operating allocation to the county department of job and family services (CDJFS) for expenditures incurred in the operation of social services programs.
+(A) The Ohio department of job and family services (ODJFS) issues the state SSO allocation to the county department of job and family services (CDJFS) for expenditures incurred in the operation of social services programs.

 (B) This allocation consists of one hundred per cent state funds.